BIRDS AS ART 2nd International Bird Photography Competition Rules

 - The contest categories will be as follows:

-- Small in the frame/Environmental (images of a bird or flocks of birds in their natural habitats)
+- Environmental/Small in the frame (Images of a bird or a flock of birds in their natural habitat)

-- Action (Photographs of a bird or birds in action)
+- Action & Behaviour (Photographs of a bird or birds in action or exhibiting interesting behavior)

-- Youth (images submitted by young photographers born on or after March 31, 1994)
+- Youth (Images submitted by young photographers born on or after March 31, 1997)

-- There will be a winner, a runner-up, and a highly commended image chosen in each of the 11 categories.
+- In addition, there will be a winner, a runner-up, and a highly commended image chosen in each of the 8 categories.

 - All images entered in the contest must have been RAW captures.
 Film and JPEG captures are not eligible for this contest.

-- RAW files for all winning and honored images (except for those entered in the Digital Creations and Youth categories) will be requested via e-mail after the close of the contest.
+- RAW files for all winning and honored images (except for those entered in the Digital Creation category) will be requested via e-mail after the close of the contest.
 They must be submitted in a timely fashion.
 Instructions for submitting the required files will be sent via e-mail.
 Failure to submit the requested RAW files will result in the image being eliminated from the competition.

 The judges reserve the right to assign your image to another category.

-- If you have questions you may send an e-mail to firstname.lastname@example.org.
+- If you have questions you may contact us with an e-mail to Peter Kes.
+Please copy artie at email@example.com

-- Your entry constitutes your agreement to allow your entered images, your name, your occupation, and your place of residence to be published in the special edition Nature Photographer magazine iPad app, in a print edition of Nature Photography magazine, and on websites owned by Arthur Morris and/or BIRDS AS ART or in any manner whatever to promote this or subsequent BIRDS AS ART International Bird Photography Competitions.
+- Your entry constitutes your agreement to allow your entered images, your name, your occupation, and your place of residence to be published in the print edition of Nature Photography magazine, and on websites owned by Arthur Morris and/or BIRDS AS ART or in any manner whatever to promote this or subsequent BIRDS AS ART International Bird Photography Competitions.
 Ownership of the images including the copyright and all other rights shall remain with the entering photographer.
 BIRDS AS ART alone shall determine winner eligibility.
 Your entry further constitutes that you agree that your images may be published during the contest without accreditation on websites owned by Arthur Morris and/or BIRDS AS ART as part of “Judges Picks” features.
-Such images will be copyrighted as follows: Image copyright 2011: in the name of the creating photographer.
+Such images will be copyrighted as follows: Image copyright 2013: in the name of the creating photographer.

 - BIRDS AS ART is not responsible for any incorrect or inaccurate published information including but not limited to misprints or typographical errors.
 If, for any reason, BIRDS AS ART cannot complete the contest as planned, BIRDS AS ART reserves the right at its discretion to cancel, terminate, or modify it.